Fractional Sobolev isometric immersions of planar domains: Distributional Jacobian determinant behaves like a determinant

 \subsection{Preliminaries}

 The following useful lemmas are well-known facts.
 They can be derived via a tedious argument based on Littlewood-Paley theory and paraproducts \cite{WY99a} which extends an earlier work on the limiting case $s=1$ by \cite{CLMS}.
-A much more elegant proof was given in \cite{BN11} based on the harmonic extension, see also \cite{BBM05}, and we refer to \cite{LS20} for generalizations. \begin{lemma}[Distributional Jacobian] Let $\Omega \subset \R^n$ be a bounded smooth domain or $\Omega = \R^n$.
-Assume that $ \frac{n-1}{n} < s <1$, $f \in W^{s,\frac{n}{s}} (\Omega)$, $\psi \in W_0^{(1-s)n, \frac{1}{1-s}}(\Omega)$.
+Much more elegant proofs can be achieved following \cite{BN11} based on the harmonic extension, see also \cite{BBM05}, and we refer to \cite{LS20} for generalizations. \begin{lemma}[Distributional Jacobian] Let $n\ge 2$, $\Omega \subset \R^n$ be a bounded smooth domain or $\Omega = \R^n$.
+Assume that $ \frac{n-1}{n} < s <1$, $f \in W^{s,\frac{n}{s}} (\Omega, \R^n)$, $\psi \in W_0^{(1-s)n, \frac{1}{1-s}}(\Omega)$.
 Then

 is well-defined as a distribution in $W^{n(s-1), \frac 1s}$, where $f_k\in C^\infty(\overline \Omega)$ and $\psi_k \in C^\infty_c(\Omega)$ are any two sequences of functions converging to $f$ and $\psi$ in their respective norms. \end{lemma} See, e.g., \cite[Lemma 1.3]{LS19} for a proof.